szymonlyszkowski/aws-sysops-associate-notes/ec2.md

 * Launch configuration -  specify lc with multiple Auto Scaling groups.
 However, you can only specify one launch configuration for an Auto Scaling group at a time, and you can't modify a launch configuration after you've created it.
 Therefore, if you want to change the launch configuration for an Auto Scaling group, you must create a launch configuration and then update your Auto Scaling group with the new launch configuration.

+* Burstable performance - set of *T3,T3a,T2* instances which allow to increase its CPU performance level required by workload. **NOT** supported on *Dedicated host*.
+Used for general-purpose application:
+  * microservices
+  * virtual desktops
+  * low-latency interactive applications
+  * small & medium business apps
+  * build & stage environments
+  * product prototypes

 **Dedicated hosts vs. Dedicated instances** - ou can use Dedicated Hosts and Dedicated instances to launch Amazon EC2 instances on physical servers that are dedicated for your use.
 An important difference between a Dedicated Host and a Dedicated instance is that a **Dedicated Host gives you additional visibility and control over how instances are placed on a physical server**, and you can consistently deploy your instances to the same physical server over time.
 As a result, Dedicated Hosts enable you to **use your existing server-bound software licenses and address corporate compliance and regulatory requirements.**

 **EC2 EBS-backed instance lost private keys** - If you lose the private key for an EBS-backed instance, you can regain access to your instance.
 You must stop the instance, detach its root volume and attach it to another instance as a data volume, modify the authorized_keys, move the volume back to the original instance, and restart the instance